lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    Partitioning of the envelope, room and HVAC model.

-The EnergyPlus FMU is for model exchange and contains the envelope and the room model.
+The EnergyPlus FMU is for model exchange and contains the envelope and the room surfaces.
 All of the HVAC system and other pressure driven mass flow rates, such as infiltration due to wind pressure or static pressure differences, are computed in the HVAC FMUs.